Main Street (Los Angeles): First 2 official Apothecaries on Main Street

+Architecture map

 Transportation

 Main Street carries Metro Local lines: 10, 33, 48, 55, 76, and 92; most of those lines run on Main Street in downtown only, while Line 76 serves Main Street in Northeast Los Angeles and Line 48 in South Los Angeles.

+The A Line of the Los Angeles Metro Rail System meets Main Street at its intersection with North Vignes Street near the Chinatown Station.
+The B and D lines are just past the intersection of Main Street and North Alameda Street near Union Station.